“Thanks a lot!”

 You're sick.
 Your friend called you, and she said that you sound horrible.
 You have a cold, so your voice does sound messed up.
 But you pretend to be offended by your friend criticizing your voice.
-You say:
+You say this in jest.

 Thanks a lot!